shopgate/cloud-sdk-webpack/README.md

 ## License

-Shopgate's Cloud SDK Webpack compiler is available under the Apache License, Version 2.0.
+The Shopgates Connect SDK Webpack Compiler is available under the Apache License, Version 2.0.

 See the [LICENSE](./LICENSE) file for more information.